Maxxis Minion DHF 29×2.5 3C EXO, MaxxGrip

 Labeled as a front tire the Minion DHF is actually popular on both front and rear setups.
 The DHF is fast rolling with sipes in the lugs designed to increase the available cornering power of the tire.
 Minion’s have excellent trail tracking in loose and loose over hard conditions.

-Minion DHF’s are paired with a wide variety of other tires – typically DHF, DHR, Aggressor, Ignitor and even the aggressive sidewall Ikon options.
+Minion DHF’s can be used as a front & rear, or are paired with a wide variety of other rear tires – typically DHR II, and Aggressor.

 Details on Minion DHF 29×2.5 3C EXO MaxxGrip:

 Compound: 3C MaxxGrip

 Wide Trail: Shape optimized for 29-35mm internal widths and greater to keep cornering lugs located maintaining grip at lean angles.

 29×2.5 EXO 3C MaxxGrip (this page)